zohrehovaisi/RGRecSys/README.md

 If you aim to use RGRecSys for your research or development, please cite the following paper:

 Zohreh Ovaisi, Shelby Heinecke, Jia Li, Yongfeng Zhang, Elena Zheleva, and Caiming Xiong.
-2022.
-RGRecSys: A Toolkit for Robustness Evaluation of Recommender Systems.
+"RGRecSys: A Toolkit for Robustness Evaluation of Recommender Systems".
 In Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining (WSDM '22)